Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Nano_RP2040_Connect/readme.md

     - Navigate to **Tools > Manage Libraries**.
     - Search for the **'ArduinoBearSSL'** library.
 Install the latest version.
-    - Search for the **'Arduino MQTT Client'** library.
+    - Search for the **'ArduinoMqttClient'** library.
 Install the latest version.

 1. You may need to restart the Arduino IDE for changes to show up.